grexrr/scavenger.PuzzleAgent/README.md

 * Created initial prototype in `elo_calculator_demo.py` to simulate adaptive scoring based on player-landmark interaction.

-> **Note**
-> This module serves as a testing sandbox for game balancing and numerical behavior visualization.
+This module serves as a testing sandbox for game balancing and numerical behavior visualization.
 The final production version will be fully integrated into the main Spring Boot application as part of the core game logic.

 * Implemented key components: